 Restaurant HACCP Plan Information

 For the menu items identified by the health department as being frequently involved in food-borne illnesses, you will need to submit a completed restaurant HACCP plan.
 Once approved by the health department,if necessary, these plans will need to be readily available in the food preparation area of each facility.
 During the process of completing your plan, it is necessary to carefully analyze how the foods are prepared.
 The most important steps in terms of the safety of the foods, known as critical control points, must be identified on the restaurant HACCP plan.
 At these points, a potential food hazard is controlled by properly completing an approved handling activity.
 The activity often has a measurable component or limit that can be monitored.
 Critical Control Points (CCP’s) generally include thawing, cooking, chilling, reheating, and hot-holding, but other steps may be included depending on the food.
 The way in which the CCP’s are monitored must be described on the HACCP plan.
-If the activity at the Critical Control Point is not completely properly due to employee error, equipment malfunction, etc., a description of the needed corrective action is also necessary.
+If the activity at the Critical Control Point is not completed properly due to employee error, equipment malfunction, etc., a description of the needed corrective action is also necessary.
 The corrective action for each CCP will need to be placed on the HACCP plan.

 These instructions may sound overly analytical, but once you review the visual example below, it will make more sense.
 If you believe that you may still require assistance in creating a restaurant HACCP plan, you can Contact Us and our qualified restaurant kitchen design consultants and we will be delighted to assist you with this process.